Holy Roman Empire: Interregnum

 But the electors, the great territorial magnates who had lived without a crowned emperor for decades, were unhappy with both Charles and Rudolf.
-Instead Henry, Count of Luxembourg, with the aid of his brother, Baldwin, Archbishop of Trier, was elected as Henry VII with six votes at Frankfurt on 27 November 1308.
-Though a vassal of king Philip, Henry was bound by few national ties, and thus suitable as a compromise candidate.
+Instead Count Henry of Luxembourg, with the aid of his brother, Archbishop Baldwin of Trier, was elected as Henry VII with six votes at Frankfurt on 27 November 1308.
+Though a vassal of King Philip, Henry was bound by few national ties, and thus suitable as a compromise candidate.
 Henry VII was crowned king at Aachen on 6 January 1309, and emperor by Pope Clement V on 29 June 1312 in Rome, ending the interregnum.

 Changes in political structure

-During the 13th century, a general structural change in how land was administered prepared the shift of political power towards the rising bourgeoisie at the expense of the aristocratic feudalism that would characterize the Late Middle Ages.
+During the 13th century, a general structural change in how land was administered prepared the shift of political power toward the rising bourgeoisie at the expense of the aristocratic feudalism that would characterize the Late Middle Ages.
 The rise of the cities and the emergence of the new burgher class eroded the societal, legal and economic order of feudalism.
-Instead of personal duties, money increasingly became the common means to represent economic value in agriculture.

 Peasants were increasingly required to pay tribute to their landlords.
-The concept of "property" began to replace more ancient forms of jurisdiction, although they were still very much tied together.
+The concept of property began to replace more ancient forms of jurisdiction, although they were still very much tied together.
 In the territories (not at the level of the Empire), power became increasingly bundled: whoever owned the land had jurisdiction, from which other powers derived.
-However, that jurisdiction at the time did not include legislation, which was virtually non-existent until well into the 15th century.
+Jurisdiction at the time did not include legislation, which was virtually nonexistent until well into the 15th century.
 Court practice heavily relied on traditional customs or rules described as customary.

 During this time, territories began to transform into the predecessors of modern states.
 The process varied greatly among the various lands and was most advanced in those territories that were almost identical to the lands of the old Germanic tribes, e.g., Bavaria.
 It was slower in those scattered territories that were founded through imperial privileges.

 In the 12th century the Hanseatic League established itself as a commercial and defensive alliance of the merchant guilds of towns and cities in the empire and all over northern and central Europe.
 It dominated marine trade in the Baltic Sea, the North Sea and along the connected navigable rivers.
 Each of the affiliated cities retained the legal system of its sovereign and, with the exception of the Free imperial cities, had only a limited degree of political autonomy.
 By the late 14th century, the powerful league enforced its interests with military means, if necessary.
-This culminated in a war with the sovereign Kingdom of Denmark from 1361 to 1370.
+This culminated in the Danish–Hanseatic War from 1361 to 1370.
 The league declined after 1450.